-Blind screen reader users are unable to tell from the control's name alone how does it function.
+Blind screen reader users are unable to tell the function from the control's name alone.
 Since it is announced as a link, users would expect to reach a new page upon activation.
-This is not the case, since "Read-Online Documents" acts as a disclosure button.
-When activated there is no speech output to indicate what happened, and users cannot tell if the control is working or not, or whether additional content is revealed or hidden.
+This is not the case since "Read-Online Documents" acts as a disclosure button.
+When activated, there is no speech output to indicate what happened, and users cannot tell if the control is working or not, or whether additional content is revealed or hidden.